rameau-fr/MC-Calib/docs/contributing.rst

     docker run -it --rm --workdir /src -v ${pwd}:/src clang-format-lint --clang-format-executable /clang-format/clang-format11 -r --inplace True --exclude '.git ./libs' .

-5. Make sure new changes pass the tests.
-Make sure to use 'bailool/mc-calib-prod' as our docker image when running docker with commands using ps1/sh.The end-to-end tests rely on `Synthetic Data <https://drive.google.com/file/d/1CxaXUbO4E9WmaVrYy5aMeRLKmrFB_ARl/view?usp=sharing>`_.
+5. Now we have to make sure our new changes pass the tests.
+In order to test them, we must first open docker image 'bailool/mc-calib-prod'.
+Make sure to change the starter command in your *.sh/*.ps1 file accordingly.
+The end-to-end tests rely on `Synthetic Data <https://drive.google.com/file/d/1CxaXUbO4E9WmaVrYy5aMeRLKmrFB_ARl/view?usp=sharing>`_.
 Extract that and place (or symlink) Blender_Images folder under MC-Calib/data/.

 .. code-block:: bash